cldrn/ctf4-codeql-and-chill-java/README.md

 ## Step 4.2: Remediation

 ![](img/4-1.PNG)
-Now, from the remediation techniques discussed in the [original advisory](https://securitylab.github.com/advisories/GHSL-2020-028-netflix-titus/), let's find cases that disable the Java EL interpolation and only use `ParameterMessageInterpolator`.
+Now, from the remediation techniques discussed in the [original advisory](https://securitylab.github.com/advisories/GHSL-2020-028-netflix-titus/), let's find cases that set the messageInterpolator function to any other value than `ParameterMessageInterpolator`, hence, giving us possible points where EL interpolation could be enabled:
 ```
 import java